joachimschmidt557/DotStar/README.md

 `dotstar -i dotstar`

-If you don't have DotStar installed, download the installers from the GitHub release page.
-Python is not required to operate DotStar.
+If you don't have DotStar installed, follow the instructions above.